fbraz/Portfolio/README.md

 **-Conclusions:**

-The null hypothesis is that the old page is at least as good as the new.
-Both with Hypothesis testing and Logistic Regression, we failed to reject the null hypothesis.
-In practical terms it means the old page is at least as good as the new page in terms of conversions.
+Given that the null hypothesis is "the old page is at least as good as the new".
+We've come to the conclusion that both with Hypothesis testing and Logistic Regression, we fail to reject the null hypothesis.

+In practical terms it means the old page is at least as good as the new page in conversions.

+So the company can decide to keep the old page or run the A/B test for a longer period of time.